wsamosir/chronomancy/README.md

 ## TODO:
 - add easing uniform that varies throughout different time groups of the day
 - add another context that acts as the texture generator
+- automate / standardize the placement of time uniform in all the programs